vippsas/vipps-developers/vipps-getting-started.md

 If you have questions about your customer relationship, or an application, please [contact customer service](https://www.vipps.no/kontakt-oss/bedrift/).

-**Please note:** If you plan to use Vipps through a Partner or a PSP, you will have to order the appropriate Vipps solution, and then contact the Partner or PSP to have _them_ help you with developer access.
+**Please note:** If you plan to use Vipps through a PSP, you will have to order the appropriate Vipps solution from the PSP, and have _them_ help you with developer access to their systems.

 ## Getting the API keys